AbtahiChowdhury/Kitchen-Zealot/README.md

 3. There is always one manager in the system

-4. ~~There are always at least two delivery people to bid~~ One is sufficient now
+4. There are always at least two delivery people to bid

 5. There is always at least one cook